deltaswapio/deltaswap/deltachain/development.md

 ## Scaffolding stuff with Ignite

-Wormchain was initially scaffolded using the [Ignite CLI](https://github.com/ignite) (formerly Starport).
+Deltachain was initially scaffolded using the [Ignite CLI](https://github.com/ignite) (formerly Starport).
 Now, we only use Ignite for generating code from protobuf definitions.

 To avoid system compatibility issues, we run Ignite using docker.
 The below commands should be run using the ignite docker container (see the Makefile recipes for examples).